The news is out! The Balloonmakers Book 2 is called The Spy with the Red Balloon!

 Soooo…what’s it about?

 The Spy with the Red Balloon is set in 1943, two years after the United States entered World War II.
 Ilse and Wolf Klein, two siblings, who must use all their wits and magical skill to thwart Hitler’s attempt to build an atom bomb and root out a traitor deep within the heart of the Manhattan Project.
-Thanks to my friend Paul Krueger who helped me come up with this logline.
-Go buy his most excellent book, Last Call at the Nightshade Lounge.

 Wait, what’s an atom bomb?
 What’s the Manhattan Project?

 The atom bomb is another name for a nuclear weapon.
 The Manhattan Project was the SUPER top secret US military project during WII to build the world’s first atomic bomb.
 The United States successfully built the atom bomb, dropping one on Hiroshima, Japan on August 6th and another on Nagasaki, Japan on August 9th.
 It’s debatable whether these bombs actually contributed to the end of World War II, but they undeniably triggered what was called the Cold War and the arms race, where other countries raced to build their own nuclear weapons arsenal.

 I’m not keeping this a secret–there are enough secrets out there and it’s not a plot reveal–so I can tell you that both Ilse and Wolf fall under the LGBTQIA+ umbrella.
 They don’t have the labels we use now, but they’re queer on the page.
 Ilse is bisexual and Wolf is, like me, demisexual.
 They both have on the page relationships with someone of the same gender.